news-ai/context/README.md

 Then go ahead and run `pip install -r requirements.txt` to install the dependencies.

-On our development environment we use Postgres.
-Install Postgres through either [Postgres.app](http://postgresapp.com/) or [Postgresql.org](http://www.postgresql.org/download/).

-After installing Postgres in `psql` run `CREATE USER context WITH PASSWORD 'LnmEksnM36uPHG';`, and then run `CREATE DATABASE context OWNER context;`.

-Also setup the test database: run `ALTER USER context CREATEDB;`, `CREATE DATABASE test_context OWNER context;`.
-To run tests you can simply do `./manage.py test`.
+On our development environment we use MySQL.
+After installing MySQL in `mysql -u root -p` run `CREATE DATABASE context`.
+You have to set the MySQL password to the password in `settings/dev.py`.

 Then you can run `./manage.py migrate`, and `./manage.py runserver`.